parente/tott/doc/index.rst

 Tools of the Trade (TotT) is a recurring meet-up for students who want more practice finding, learning, applying, and evaluating tools used in modern software development.
 The goal is to build experience and confidence in a friendly, fun, collaborative environment.
 Every week we will:

 #.
 Pick a tool or topic of interest (e.g., Git, Ruby, Backbone, Pandas, BDD, ...)
 #.
-Do a bit of background reading or video watching about our choice to prep for our meeting.
+Do a bit of background reading or video watching as time permits  to prep for our meeting.
 #.
 Meet face-to-face to hack on practice problems or small projects together in a :doc:`common development environment <setup>`.
 #.
 Help one another and share our experience in person and online.
+#.
+Share and review additional learning resources about our tools and topics.

 .. rubric:: Tools and Topics